smartinez-cellenza/training-terraform-intro-labs/labs/SetupEnvironment.md

 #### Create the configuration file

-1. In a local empty folder, create a file nammed *main.tf*
+1. In a local empty folder, create a file named *main.tf*

     > The name of the file has no importance, only its extension. main.tf is only a convention